-In the evaluation step, if the highest internal accuracy in all sub-models is greater than a given threshold $\alpha$, the attacker will select the sub-model as its final surrogate model for timeslot~$i$ and enters the beating procedure for the $i$-th timeslot.
+At the evaluation step, if the highest internal accuracy in all sub-models is greater than a given threshold $\alpha$, the attacker will select the sub-model that has the highest internal accuracy as its final surrogate model for timeslot~$i$ and enters the beating procedure for the $i$th timeslot.
 Otherwise, the attacker will not attack, but simply send the real sensing data to the fusion center.
 This evaluation procedure ensures that the attacker will not attack with low confidence, which is also designed to improve the attack success probability under trust-based defenses.